happycube/cxadc-linux3/README.md

 ### `tenxfsc` (0 to 2, default 0)

-By default, cxadc captures at a rate of 8 x fSc (8 * 315 / 88 Mhz, approximately 28.6 MHz)
+By default, cxadc captures at a rate of 8 x fsc (8 * 315 / 88 Mhz, approximately 28.6 MHz)

-tenxfsc - Sets sampling rate of the ADC based off the crystal's frequency
+tenxfsc - Sets sampling rate of the ADC based on the crystal's native frequency

-`0` = Native crystal frequency i.e 28 (default), 40, 50, 54, etc
+`0` = Native crystal frequency i.e 28MHz (default), 40, 50, 54, etc

 `1` = Native crystal frequency times 1.25